 LIST-ATTRIBUTES - Returns the attributes of a table as a list.
-Function list-attributes name &key owner database => result

-'''

-name The name of a table as a string, symbol or SQL expression.

-owner A string, NIL or :all.
+Function list-attributes name &key owner database => result name The name of a table as a string, symbol or SQL expression.owner A string, NIL or :all.

-database A database object which defaults to default-database.

 result A list.

-'''

-Returns a list of strings representing the attributes of table name in database which defaults to default database. owner is NIL by default which means that only attributes owned by users are listed.
+Returns a list of strings representing the attributes of table name in database which defaults to default-database. owner is NIL by default which means that only attributes owned by users are listed.
 If owner is a string denoting a user name, only attributes owned by owner are listed.
 If owner is :all then all attributes are listed.